TangibleInc/loops-and-logic-docs/generate/readme.md

 # Generate

-This script generates documenation pages from the codebase of Template System, Template System Pro, and Tangible Fields.
+This script generates documentation pages from the codebase of Template System, Template System Pro, and Tangible Fields.

 ## Run